Latgalians (modern)

-The Latgalians (latgalīši, latgalieši) are an ethnographic group living in Latgale, who speak Latgalian, a distinct language spoken in Latvia.
-They share a common culture which sets them apart from Latvians.
+The Latgalians (latgalīši, latgalieši) are an ethnographic group living in Latgale region in Latvia, who speak Latgalian and Standard Latvian.
+Their distinct culture sets them apart from other Latvians.

 Name

 In the Latgalian language, the terms latgalīši and latgaļi have been traditionally used as synonyms describing both ancient and contemporary Latgalians as a part of the same continuum.
 The term latgalīši (in both meanings) prevailed in Latgalian literature and mass media during the first decades of the 20th century, whereas the term latgali has been consistently used (also in both meanings) in Latgalian literature and media published during the 1920s and 1930s in Latvia and from 1940 to 1988 in exile.
 Since the cultural revival of Latgalians in 1988, there is a tendency in Latgalian literature and media to follow Latvians in their use of both names.

 Early history

 Modern Latgalians developed as a result of Latgale having developed separately from other parts of contemporary Latvia after it was divided between Sweden and Poland after 1621 Truce of Altmark, leaving the most eastern part of Latvia under Polish control as Inflanty Voivodeship.
 This resulted in the Roman Catholic church becoming the main religious denomination in Latgale (while the rest of Latvia is traditionally Lutheran).
 The local dialects of Latvian language underwent a sound change probably due to Slavic influence, resulting in another feature distinguishing Latgalians from rest of Latvians.
 After the first Partition of Poland in 1772, Inflanty was incorporated in the Russian Empire.
 In 1865, as part of Russia's anti-Polish policies, a period of Russification was begun, during which the Latgalian language (written in Latin script) was forbidden.
 This ban was lifted in 1904, and a period of Latgalian reawakening began.